kzmo/deharm/README.markdown

 ## Requirements

-This software has been only tested on Python 3.9 and Windows 10.
+This software requires at least Python version 3.8 or higher and it has been only tested on Python 3.9 with Windows 10 and Fedora.
 The operation under any other Python version or operating system is unknown.

 Running the stand-alone Windows executable also requires FFMPEG.
 If you haven't